G-VJ/g-vj/README.md

 -->

 # Hey Fellas !!

-My name is Gaurav vijavyergiya.
 You can call me GV.
 I am an software engineer from India working in Nagarro.
 You can connect to me on [linkedin](https://www.linkedin.com/in/gvj) or drop an gauravvijayvergiy@gmail.com

 ## Recent creation
 [Multiclass Image Classification](https://github.com/G-VJ/Multiclass-Image-Classification)